mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 window in the first door, the Travellers can see a laboratory with a scientist at a workstation, behind whom lies a sedated and secured patient.
 The patient has several experimental augmentations connected to monitors.
-Opposite the laboratory is another door labelled ‘morgue’.
+Opposite the laboratory is another door labelled 'morgue'.
 This holds the remains of about a dozen people, victims of earlier experiments.

 GETTING OUT